Overview

 getBlob(fileRef).then((blob) => {

-// create the URL and trigger download imperatively
+// create a local URL and trigger download imperatively

 })